 We understand your concern about visas and travel in light of the continuing impact of the coronavirus (COVID-19) pandemic, and appreciate your patience as we safely resume our operations.

-The United States Embassy and Consulates in Canada have resumed U.S. citizen services and certain nonimmigrant visa services.
-The U.S. Consulate General in Montreal is processing immigrant visas according to the Department’s tiered immigrant visa prioritization guidance available here: https://travel.state.gov/content/travel/en/News/visas-news/immigrant-visa-prioritization.html Each post’s ability to expand service offerings will differ based on facilities, staffing resources, and local conditions, and it is important to monitor each location as they will resume services at different times.
-While the Embassy and Consulates aim to process cases as soon as practicable, there are likely to be increased wait times for completing services due to substantial backlogs.
-Wait times for appointments will also be lengthy due to the pandemic.
+The United States Embassy and Consulates in Canada have resumed U.S. citizen services and most nonimmigrant visa services.
+The U.S. Consulate General in Montreal is processing immigrant visas according to the Department’s most recent operating status update, available here: https://travel.state.gov/content/travel/en/News/visas-news/visa-services-operating-status-update.html.
+While the Embassy and Consulates aim to schedule appointments and process cases as soon as practicable, there are likely to be increased wait times for appointments and processing due the pandemic.